-On Wednesday, July 3rd, 2019, Dr. Sahar Nasr, Minister of Investment and International Cooperation, signed a Memorandum of Understanding (MoU) between ECG Engineering Consultants Group, and the University of Neapolis in Cyprus, at the Ministry of Investment and International Cooperation.
-The signing was part of the “University to Work” initiative, which is one of the initiatives to invest in the human element, which aims to build the capacity of students of engineering faculties in Egyptian universities, and provide them with the technical and professional skills that qualify them for the labor market at home and abroad; where the target is for 570 students to benefit from the agreement.
+On Wednesday, July 3, 2019, Dr. Sahar Nasr, Minister of Investment and International Cooperation, signed a Memorandum of Understanding (MoU) between ECG Engineering Consultants Group, and the University of Neapolis in Cyprus, at the Ministry of Investment and International Cooperation.
+The signing was part of the “University to Work” initiative, which is one of the initiatives to invest in the human element.
+This initiative aims to build the capacity of students of engineering faculties in Egyptian universities, and provide them with the technical and professional skills that qualify them for the labor market at home and abroad where the target is for 570 students to benefit from the agreement.

 Dr. Neveen Abdelkhalek, ECG Deputy Managing Director, and Dr. Pantelis Sklias, President of the University of Neapolis, signed the agreement.
-The event was attended by Mrs. Aliki Potonou Founder and CEO of GAMMA INVEST, and NUP representative in Egypt, Mr. Nikolaos Sarlis, Special Project Advisor of “Leptos Group”, owner of the University of Neapolis in Cyprus, in addition to Ambassador Reda Bebars, the ministerial advisor for international cooperation affairs.
+Mrs. Aliki Potonou Founder and CEO of GAMMA INVEST, and NUP representative in Egypt, Mr. Nikolaos Sarlis, Special Project Advisor of “Leptos Group”, owner of the University of Neapolis in Cyprus, in addition to Ambassador Reda Bebars, the ministerial advisor for international cooperation affairs, attended the event.